FRYEAN MYTHOS: *drama*

 The first third of the film recalls the ambivalence of the psychological thriller: while exploring the aftermath of the bomb, both Ritchie and Nesbitt see the Beast.
 Ritchie dies in an avalanche caused by the Beast, and none of the level-headed military men believe Nesbitt's wild tale.
 Eventually, while he's recovering back in the States, the frustrated scientist is given new hope when he hears about sea-monster attacks on two separate ships.
 This leads Nesbitt to seek help from a renowned paleontologist, Professor Elson.
 Elson isn't particularly helpful-- he's more concerned with the prospect of taking a vacation for the first time in thirty years-- but his pretty assistant Lee encourages Elson to give Nesbitt, and one of his seafaring witnesses, a fair hearing.

 No sooner has Elson agreed to lend his help to Nesbitt than the Beast is sighted at sea again.
 Elson volunteers to investigate in a diving bell, and he perishes when the Beast attacks.
 In short order the creature invades New York, apparently still hungry from his long sleep, and causes considerable chaos.
-When the army manages to wound the Beast, its blood unleashes a deadly disease, making it impossible for the military to do anything to puncture the Beast's skin without releasing the contagion.
+When the army manages to wound the Beast, its blood unleashes a deadly disease, so that the military can make no more assaults without releasing the contagion.
 Eventually Nesbitt joins his scientific knowledge to the military's martial abilities, and the Beast is killed by sending a radioactive missile into its neck wound.
 It dies in the midst of a human amusement park.

 The dramatic qualities seen in 1955's IT are much more marginal here.
 Nesbitt's frustration over being the Witness No One Believes is underplayed.
 Assistant Lee is clearly attracted to Nesbitt, and seeks him out even after Elson's initial rejection, but Nesbitt barely remembers her when they meet for the second time.
 Romance, so big a part of the IT film, is barely an element here; even Lee's admiring relationship with the professor gets a little more attention.
 Lee might also be considered a predecessor to the "female scientific professional" figure common in 1950s creature-features, but though she professes to have a "faith" in science she doesn't make any substantive contributions in that arena.
 The film boasts a few other iterations of the "tomorrow vs. yesterday" leitmotif seen in Elson's quote above, but they aren't well developed.